Microsoft's New Commerce Experience & What It Means for Dynamics 365 CSP Licensing

 Within the New Commerce Experience, Microsoft is introducing a one-month subscription term which enables the number of licences to be reduced or increased in any month.

-In comparison to annual or 36-month agreements, the one-month term will only lock prices in for one month.
+Compared to annual or 36-month agreements, the one-month term will only lock prices in for one month.
 Also, these licence prices will be transacted at a 20% higher rate.

 Can seats be held on a combination of 1-month, annual and 36-month terms?